dmenig/end-to-end-BSN.pytorch/README.md

-# bsn.pytorch
-End-to-End Boundary Sensitive Network in Pytorch
+# End-to-End Boundary Sensitive Network in Pytorch

 This git holds the architecture of the network exposed in this paper: https://arxiv.org/pdf/1806.02964.pdf